jmsduran/nw-workroom/README.md

 handlebars src/view/html -e hbs -f src/view/js/view.compiled.js
 ```

-Note: This application currently runs on port 8080, and will interfere with other applications or web services running on the same port.
-Future improvements to this project include enabling it to run on different port numbers, or forgo the client/server architecture entirely and perform direct database calls.
+Note: This application currently runs on port 1337.
+If nw-workroom interferes with any other application or web service running on the same machine, simply change the port numbers listed in `dashboard.html` and `app.js`, and redeploy the application.

 Dependencies
 ---